Danwhy/cordova-getting-started/README.md

 Connect your device by USB to your computer.

-In Xcode, go to the _products_ menu again and change the destination to your connected iOS device.
+In Xcode, go to the _Products_ menu again and change the destination to your connected iOS device.
 Press the _play_ button and your app will install on your device.

 ##### Sources
 * http://www.smashingmagazine.com/blog/2014/02/11/four-ways-to-build-a-mobile-app-part3-phonegap/